hyundai-robotics/doc-hi6-open-api/0-intro/5-caution/1-http-connection.md

 - The `close` connection type establishes and terminates a connection for every single request and response.<br>
   This process results in increased latency and resource usage, placing a heavy burden on both the server and the client.

-- Hi6 uses HTTP/1.1, which defaults to Keep-Alive connections unless explicitly overridden.
+- ${cont_model} uses HTTP/1.1, which defaults to Keep-Alive connections unless explicitly overridden.

 - Please refer to the sample code below and make sure that frequently called APIs are implemented using Keep-Alive, not the close method.